Climaciella brunnea: Distribution

 Climaciella brunnea is found in Canada, the United States, and as far south as Nicaragua.
 While finding a single C. brunnea alone is difficult, the species is most commonly seen in aggregations.
 Attracted to a male pheromone, groups of C. brunnea will accumulate in areas to breed and feed.

 Adults can be found sitting on vegetation or flowers in forest clearings.
 Individuals are often found on flower heads waiting for prey or feeding on nectar.
-Thus, it has some effect on pollination and is known as an casual pollinator.
+Thus, it has some effect on pollination and is known as a casual pollinator.

 Life cycle

-First instar larva of this species are campodeiform and will use phoretic behavior in an attempt to find an adult spider.
-C. brunnea specializes on Lycosid spiders.
-The larva have a unique adaptation known as a caudal sucker that they use to attach themselves to the substrate of their habitat.
+First instar larvae of this species are campodeiform and will use phoretic behavior in an attempt to find an adult spider.
+C. brunnea specializes on lycosid spiders.
+The larvae have a unique adaptation known as a caudal sucker that they use to attach themselves to the substrate of their habitat.
 Once attached, they will lift themselves and begin to wave their body back and forth for a short period of time.
 Afterwards, if they have not grabbed onto a passing spider they will briefly rest before resuming their phoretic behavior.

-Once on the adult spider, C. brunnea larva will remain atop the carapace of the spider until either the spider copulates or begins to lay eggs.
+Once on the adult spider, a C. brunnea larva will remain atop the carapace of the spider until either the spider copulates or begins to lay eggs.
 If the larva grabbed onto a male spider, they will quickly transfer to a female spider when the male mates.
 If the larva is attached to a female spider initially, it will remain on her until she lays eggs.
 Until then, the larva will subsist off the spider's hemolymph.
-Once the spider is ready to lay eggs, C. brunnea larva will quickly move into the sticky fluid the spider is using to construct the egg sac and thus the larva becomes trapped within the sac.
+Once the spider is ready to lay eggs, the C. brunnea larva will quickly move into the sticky fluid the spider is using to construct the egg sac and thus the larva becomes trapped within the sac.

 Inside, the larva will use its specially adapted sucking tube (made from its maxilla and mandibles) to feed off the spider eggs within the sac.